 Among the many galleries (which are set up in an open space rather than being sectioned off like most museums), are items from the Indian Mughal empire, Chinese Islamic ceramics and other pieces of Chinese artwork, and a wealth of Islamic art from the Malay peninsula and across the islands of Southeast Asia.

-After a few hours of strolling around the historical area of Kuala Lumpur and admiring the giant flag pole of Merdeka Square, it's just a short walk back to Central Market where you can go shopping and further explore or jump on the metro to get back to a different area of town.
+After a few hours of strolling around the historical area of Kuala Lumpur and admiring the giant flag pole of Merdeka Square, it's just a short walk back to Central Market.
+There you can go shopping and further explore or jump on the metro to get back to a different part of town.

-Taking a relaxing historical walk through Kuala Lumpur is a great addition to any visit!
+Taking a relaxing historical walk through Kuala Lumpur is an excellent addition to any visit!